labgrid-project/labgrid/doc/configuration.rst

 DigitalOutputPowerDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~
-A DigitalOutputPowerDriver can be used to control a device with external
+A DigitalOutputPowerDriver can be used to control the power of a
-commands and a digital output port.
-The digital output port is used to reset the
-device.
+Device using a DigitalOutputDriver.

+Using this driver you probably want an external relay to switch the
+power of your DUT.

 Binds to:
   - :any:`DigitalOutputProtocol`